Health Studies

 HLTC60H3 Disability History (if not used to complete Requirement 3)

-HLTD01H3 Directed Readings in Health Studies**
+HLTD01H3 Directed Readings in Health and Society**

 HLTD07H3 Advanced Rehabilitation Sciences: Disability Studies and Lived Experiences of 'Normalcy' (if not used to complete Requirement 4)